-This 4‑inch video adapter features a male Type‑C connector on one end and a female HDMI® connector on the other end.
+This 4‑inch Gigabit Ethernet adapter features a male Type‑C connector on one end and a female RJ45 connector on the other end.

 Monoprice™ and all Monoprice logos are trademarks of Monoprice Inc.

-USB Type‑C® and USB‑C® are trademarks of USB Implementers Forum, Inc.
+USB Type‑C® and USB‑C® are registered trademarks of USB Implementers Forum, Inc.

 Apple®, Mac®, MacBook®, MacBook Air®, and macOS® are trademarks of Apple Inc, registered in the U.S. and other countries.

-Chrome OS™ is a trademark of Google LLC.
+Chrome OS™ is a trademark of Google Inc.